Hailey Cemetery Memorial Day

 HAILEY CEMETERY

-MEMORIAL DAY CEREMONY 2025
+MEMORIAL DAY CEREMONY 2026

-11:00 am – Monday May 26, 2025
+11:00 am – Monday May 25, 2026

 Double click to edit

-Hailey Memorial Day Committee
+Hailey Memorial Day Thanks

 American Legion Auxiliary #24

-Idaho Proscapes, Inc & Crew
+Idaho Proscapes, Inc

 Marie’s Hummingbird Gardens

-Clear Creek Disposal - Cynthia Unger
+Clear Creek Disposal

 Idaho Mt.
 Express - Roland Lane

-Jim & Laurie Moss - Mahoney's Bar & Grill
+Lava Lake Ranch, Mahoney's Bar & Grill

-Webb Landscape - Whites Chairs
+Webb Landscape, Whites Chairs

 Jay Cutler - J.C.
 Events

-Steve Ferguson – Boise Highlanders
+Steve Ferguson - Sun Video Productions

 Amazing Volunteers

-Hailey Fire Dept., Wood River Fire & Rescue
+Hailey Fire Dept., Wood River Fire & Rescue,

-Cathy Schiers, Tammy Young, Joyce Fogg
+Tammy Young, Joyce Fogg, Florence Blanchard,

-Ted & Leila Angle, Joan Davies
+Mary McLanahan, Ted & Leila Angle, Joan Davies,

-John Primrose,
+Amari Caballero, John Primrose, Jim Keller,

-Without your help this event
+Without YOU this event would not

-would not have been possible.
+have been possible.

 “These men live on forever in the hearts of those they saved.